colour-science/colour-science.org/pages/contributing.rst

         x, y = x / (x + y + z), y / (x + y + z)
         return x, y

-Abstracting the fact the above definition is totally undocumented, it can be confusing to understand when we are referencing big **X** tristimulus value or little **x** chromaticity coordinate.
+Abstracting the fact that the above definition is totally undocumented, it can be confusing to understand when we are referencing big **X** tristimulus value or little **x** chromaticity coordinate.

 For those cases, and there are legions of them in Colour Science, we have decided to go for clarity and consistency with the literature for the object